 Students take turns flipping over 2 cards.
 They should also say the letter names of the cards they flip over to reinforce letter identification practice.
 If they are a match, the student keeps the cards.
 If the letters are not a match, they flip the cards back over, keeping them in the same place.

-Play until all cards have been matched.
-At the end of the game, reinforce letter identification again by having students read their letter cards.
+The kids will continue to play until all cards have been matched.
+At the end of the game, I like to reinforce letter identification again by having students read their letter cards.

 Your kids will love this one!
-It can be played with teacher direction or as a partner game for student-led fun.
+Play the game with teacher direction or as a partner game for student-led fun.

 Set out the letter cards that you want your students to practice.
 They should be face up for this activity.
 To play, you need to first determine who the “caller” will be and who the “smasher” will be.
 If you want this to be teacher directed, you would be the caller.
 If students are playing this in pairs, one student would be the person calling out the letters and one person would be the “smasher.”